onnx/tutorials/CustomOperator/README.md

   return output;
 }
 ```
-For this example, we use the [Eigen](https://eigen.tuxfamily.org/dox/index.html) library.
-To do this, we just need download and extract Eigen header files.
+In this example, we use the [Eigen](https://eigen.tuxfamily.org/dox/index.html) library.
+To install this library, you just need to download and extract Eigen header files.
 You can find this library [here](https://eigen.tuxfamily.org/dox/GettingStarted.html).
 <br />
 Next, you need to register this operator with TorchScript compiler using ```torch::RegisterOperator``` function in the same cpp file.
-The first argument is operator name and namespace separated by ```::```.
+The first argument is operator namespace and name separated by ```::```.
 The next argument is a reference to your function.

 ```cpp
 static auto registry = torch::RegisterOperators("mynamespace::custom_group_norm", &custom_group_norm);
 ```

 Once you have your C++ function, you can build it using ```setuptools.Extension```.
-Create a ```setup.py script``` in the same directory where you have your C++ code. ```CppExtension.BuildExtension``` Takes care of the required compiler flags such as required include paths, and flags required during mixed C++/CUDA mixed compilation.
+Create a ```setup.py script``` in the same directory where you have your C++ code. ```CppExtension.BuildExtension``` takes care of the required compiler flags such as required include paths, and flags required during mixed C++/CUDA mixed compilation.

-For this example, we only provide the forward pass function needed for inferencing.
+For this example, we only provide the forward pass function needed for inference.
 Similarly, you can implement the backward pass if needed.

 ```python
 from setuptools import setup, Extension